sai-malleswar/Jarvis-Desktop-Voice-Assistant/README.md

 - Install all the requirements given in **[Requirements.txt](https://github.com/kishanrajput23/Jarvis-Desktop-Voice-Assistant/blob/main/Requirements.txt)**
 - Install **PyAudio** from wheel file by following instructions given **[here](https://stackoverflow.com/questions/52283840/i-cant-install-pyaudio-on-windows-how-to-solve-error-microsoft-visual-c-14)**
 - Run the python script named as ```jarvis.py``` which is in Jarvis Directory.
-- Now Enjoy with your own assistant !!!!

-## 📌Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## 📌Author

-👤 **Sai Malleswar**

-## 📌Show your support

-Please ⭐️ this repository if this project helped you!